Parents Of Joshua Soto, Promising Young Ice Dancer Killed In Philadelphia Double Shooting, Open Up About Tragic Loss

 “It’s hard, I just believe my son was placed on this earth for a purpose and God said, ‘I want to take him home,'” his mother said.

 “It’s so difficult to have someone snatched away,” his father said.
-“He was our gift and it was taken away.”READ MORE: Chopper 3 Video: Massive Fire Breaks Out At Recycling Plant In Southwest Philadelphia
+“He was our gift and it was taken away.”READ MORE: Bush House Hotel In Quakertown Condemned, Evacuated Due To Health And Safety Violations

 His parents and friends say Joshua was kind, his smile was contagious and he was a perfectionist on and off the ice.

-“When he fell on the ice, he would brush it off and say, ‘I am going to do better, I want to do better, I want to be their national competitor from the neighborhood,'” his dad said.
+“When he fell on the ice or anything like that, he would brush it off and say, ‘I am going to do better, I want to do better, I want to be this national competitor from the neighborhood,'” his dad said.

 Joshua had a passion to give back and his parents know he touched so many.

-“Just to know our son has impacted, our son has impacted so many lives, it just gives me a sense of peace,” his mom said.
+“Just to know our son has impacted so many lives, it just gives me a sense of peace,” his mom said.

 “It was a senseless act, but we believe wholeheartedly that there is a reason and his work is not done and it’s just going to begin,” his dad said.

 Joshua was set to attend West Chester University in January.
-His parents say they are thankful for all of the support they have received.MORE NEWS: Police: 14-Year-Old Boy Shot Six Times In North Philadelphia
+His parents say they are thankful for all of the support they have received.MORE NEWS: Police Searching For Suspect Who Allegedly Opened Fire On Another Car In Center City In October

 There is a GoFundMe set up for Soto’s family.